Kate Campbell Muirhead: Art

-She received a travel scholarship with the Edinburgh College of Art in 1915.
+Importantly, she received a travel scholarship with the Edinburgh College of Art in 1915 (which allowed her to study in London, sketch monuments, and develop her sculptural style).
 With the First World War ongoing and ruling out travel to continental Europe, Muirhead went to London.
 She went round the city sketching tombs and monuments; reportedly this helped her sculpture develop.

 She worked with James Pittendrigh Macgillivray in his Edinburgh studio from 1914 to 1924.

 Muirhead exhibited at the Royal Scottish Academy 6 times:- in 1914 (1 work), 1919 (2 works), 1920 (3 works) - when she won the first Guthrie Award - 1921 (1 work), 1923 (3 works) and 1924 (2 works).

 She exhibited at the Royal Glasgow Institute of the Fine Arts 3 times between 1919 and 1923.

 The bust with which she won the Guthrie Award in 1920 was a portrait of Elizabeth Murray Usher.
 Elizabeth became a Laird of Gatehouse of Fleet when she inherited 40,000 acres on her father's death in 1924.
 Muirhead's son Angus later became a farm manager at Low Barlay, Gatehouse before he got a Government post in Northern Rhodesia.

 Her Guthrie Award win when she was around 27, the first win of the award, was a joint win with David Macbeth Sutherland.
 The award rules later solidified so that only under 35s could win the award.
 Sutherland with his early win is the only over 35 year old to win the award, as he was around 37 when he won the award.

 On moving to England, her art career lulled; but when she returned to Scotland she began exhibiting again.
 As she got older she moved away from sculpture and into painting.
 She exhibited at the RSA in 1960.

 Her son Angus stayed in Zambia; and Muirhead went there to see him.
 While there she painted natives at work in the fields.

 Muirhead exhibited her work locally at the Dumfries and Galloway Fine Arts Society at Gracefield Art Gallery; and at the Harbour Cottage Gallery in Kirkcudbright.